erwanlr/Fingerprinter/README.md

 ```

 ##### Using passive fingerprinting mode
-In this mode, the homepage of the target is scanned for included ressources such as JavaScript files, Images etc which are then checked against the DB.
+In this mode, the homepage of the target is scanned for included ressources such as JavaScript files, Images and so on which are then checked against the DB.
 ```
 ./fingerprinter.rb --app-name wordpress --passive-fingerprint http://target.com/blog/
 ```